-and growth.
-Geography, and the size of hinterlands in particular, shapes the formation and growth of cities through affecting the non-farm sector's incentives to innovate.
-The spatial distribution of cities, in turn, drives the spatial distribution of innovation, hence aggregate growth in the economy.
+spatial distribution of cities, in turn, drives the spatial distribution of innovation, hence aggregate growth in the economy.
 Within this literature, my work is closest to Desmet et al. (2018) ("DNR").
 DNR is also a spatial growth model in which aggregate growth is induced by firms' incentives to innovate locally.
 Crucially however, DNR features a single sector.
 In this paper, I show that a two-sector framework in which access to a farm hinterland drives innovation in the non-farm sector is essential to replicate the evolution of the spatial distribution of population and the patterns of city formation seen in the data.

 Finally, my paper is related to the literature quantifying the economic impact of U.S. railroads.
 In his seminal work, Fogel (1964) aims at carefully accounting for the various local and aggregate effects of 19th-century U.S. railroads.
 Donaldson and Hornbeck (2016) revisit Fogel's analysis, using a static quantitative trade model.
 They focus on the impact of railroads on real output through railroads allowing for cheaper transportation of agricultural products.4 Relative to Donaldson and Hornbeck (2016), I broaden the scope of the investigation by also accounting for the effect of railroads on the formation and development of cities.
-Using a model-based decomposition, I show that this new effect amplifies the effect of railroads on output by at least 17%.5 The result that railroads foster economic growth through city formation is consistent with empirical estimates by Atack et al. (2010), who document increasing urbanization in counties along railroad lines in the pre-Civil War Midwest.
+Using a model-based decomposition, I show that this new effect is responsible for at least 34% of the total effect of railroads on output.5 The result that railroads foster economic growth through city formation is consistent with empirical estimates by Atack et al. (2010), who document increasing urbanization in counties along railroad lines in the pre-Civil War Midwest.

 The structure of this paper is as follows.
 Section 2 uses pre-Civil War U.S. data to document the key patterns of urbanization and city formation during the period.
 Section 3 outlines the theoretical model, while Section 4 describes the steps of taking the model to the data.
 Section 5 evaluates the model's fit to the data, and compares it to the fit of the DNR model.
-It also presents the results of the four counterfactuals aimed at quantifying the role of geography in U.S. growth and city formation.
+It also presents the results of the three counterfactuals aimed at quantifying the role of geography in U.S. growth and city formation.
 Section 6 tests the robustness of the results.
 Section 7 concludes.